Fire & Smoke

 About Fire & Smoke

 Fire & Smoke is a Myrtle Beach venue to plan around in the evening.
-The verified schedule starts at 5 PM Monday through Saturday, with Sunday closed, so it should not be treated as a lunch stop or an all-day fallback.
+It opens at 5 PM Monday through Saturday, with Sunday closed, so it should not be treated as a lunch stop or an all-day fallback.

-The confirmed dress code is smart casual, which makes it a better fit for a planned evening than an improvised beach-day stop.
-Beyond the schedule and dress guidance, specific details about cuisine, menu format, pricing, seating, service style, beverages are not verified here, so the safest planning approach is to confirm current details directly before you go.
+The dress code is smart casual, which makes it a better fit for a planned evening than an improvised beach-day stop.
+For specific details about cuisine, menu format, pricing, seating, service style, beverages, it's best to confirm directly before you go.

 Plan it for dinner when you want a Myrtle Beach evening meal

-Do not visit expecting a confirmed chef's-counter format, tasting-menu structure, specific cuisine, or published price point based on the verified information available here.
+Do not visit expecting a chef's-counter format, tasting-menu structure, specific cuisine, or published price point.
 Evaluate it as a Myrtle Beach dinner choice with smart-casual dress guidance and a clearly evening-focused schedule.

 Use Myrtle Beach comparisons to decide if this is the right night